TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 * (Note 1) This step is valid only if the cluster autoscaler feature is enabled before starting the upgrade feature.
 * (Note 2) Buffer node is an extra node which is created so that the pods evicted from existing worker nodes can be rescheduled during the upgrade process.
 It is created having the same scale as the worker node defined in that worker node group, and is automatically deleted when the upgrade process is over.
 This node is charged based on the instance fee policy.
 * ③ You can define the number of buffer nodes during upgrade.
-The default value is 1, and buffer nodes are not added when 0 is set.
-Minimum value of 0, maximum value of (maximum number of nodes per node group - the current number of nodes per the worker node group).
+The default value is 1, and buffer nodes are not added when set to 0.
+Minimum value of 0, maximum value of (maximum number of nodes per node group - the current number of nodes for the worker node group).
-* ④ Task is executed by the maximum number of unavailable nodes set during upgrade.
+* ④ Tasks are executed by the maximum number of unavailable nodes set during upgrade.
 The default value of 1, minimum value of 1, and maximum value of the current number of nodes for the worker node group.
 In this process, the following might happen:

 * Pods in service will be evicted and scheduled to another node.
 (To find out more about pod eviction, refer to the notes below.)